 Day 1: The National Mall

 The National Mall, home to many of the museums of the Smithsonian Institution, is a great place to start your day.
-See the magnificent jewels, dinosaurs and mammals on display at the National Museum of Natural History; the airplanes and interactive flight simulators at the National Air and Space Museum; and the stories, arts and crafts at the National Museum of the American Indian.
+See the magnificent jewels, dinosaurs and mammals on display at the National Museum of Natural History and the stories, arts and crafts at the National Museum of the American Indian.
 And it's all free of charge.
 The museums also offer free tours to groups who reserve in advance.

 Start your evening with dinner at Union Station, where there are a number of sit-down and quick-service restaurants to sample.
 Plus, the glorious beaux-arts train station is the departure point for tours of the monuments at moonlight offered by Old Town Trolley.
-For something a bit quirkier, Bike and Roll, Segs in the City and City Segway Tours (for ages 16 & up) also offer evening tours in season departing from other points in the city.
+For something a bit quirkier, Unlimited Biking and Capital Segway Tours (for ages 16 & up) also offer evening tours in season departing from other points in the city.
 Even if you've made the rounds at all the monuments and memorials by day, there's something extra-special and magical about a nighttime tour.

 Day 2: Take Your Pick!